sundarnaidu1432/Data-Analytics-Project-/README.md

 - Students who were not interested in joining
 - Monthly enrollment trends and engagement rates
-- Gender-wise distribution and participation percentages
+- Gender-wise distribution and participation percentages During the project, I identified data quality issues in the Age column, where some values were incorrect.
+To maintain data accuracy, I replaced the invalid ages with nearest values based on records.In real life project Discussions made by the teammates and then take approval from Team head And Data engineer to made changes.
+Changes made in power query to enhance the data quality.
+This project helped me enhance my data analysis, data handling, and Power BI visualization skills.
+I learned to create various card visuals and analyze patterns effectively to generate meaningful insights.

 ---